yukikotakahata/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading

+I just thought it was a concept that I couldn't understand vaguely.
+However, now  I realise that I didn't understand the range of area which handled by the designers.
+By incorporating human relationships into the design,I thought there might be countless possibilities.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+Signifiers is am important comunication tool, but it could cause misleading.
+Natural Maping leads to immediate understanding.
+I think mapping could work well than Siginifiers when the experience based design。

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+I would like to know how analyse the results when verifying the concept model.
+"Different people may hold different  mental models"

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+For this project, I really sticking the hat to being wearable.
+In terms of use, it is ok, but as a concept, it would be better to examine the two player's gaze　point and phisical movement.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###